vkondi/github-toolkit/README.md

 1. **Landing Page**: Access the main dashboard with all available tools
 2. **Tool Selection**: Click on any feature card to access specific tools
 3. **Navigation**: Use back buttons to return to the dashboard
-4. **Future Tools**: "Coming Soon" tools are displayed but not yet accessible

 ### 🔍 **Profile Analysis**
 1. Click on "Profile Analyzer" from the dashboard